AlibabaCloudDocs/vod/intl.en-US/New Player SDK/ApsaraVideo Player SDK for web/Implementation.md

         player.on("ended", endedHandle);
         ```

         **Note:** A playback credential is valid for only 100s.
 When a player calls the `replayByVidAndPlayAuth` method, the player must pass a new playback credential to the method.
-For more information, see [GetVideoPlayAuth](/intl.en-US/API Reference/Video playback/GetVideoPlayAuth.md).
+For more information, see [GetVideoPlayAuth](/intl.en-US/API Reference/Audio and video playback/GetVideoPlayAuth.md).``

 -   Playback based on URLs of videos that use different streaming protocols

-    Assume that an MP4 video is being played and the next video uses the HLS streaming protocol.
+    Assume that an MP4 video is being played and the next video uses the HTTP Live Streaming \(HLS\) protocol.
 To enable autoplay of the next video at the end of the current video, you must create another player.
 The following code provides an example:

     ```
     function endedHandle()